PRK FAQs Answered by Plano Texas Eye Surgeon

 PRK is an acronym for photorefractive keratotomy.
 This particular procedure uses a laser to correct refractive vision issues.

 If you’ve searched “PRK Plano Texas,” you probably have a vision issue and would like to know more about laser correction.
 You may benefit from PRK surgery if you have astigmatism, hyperopia or myopia.
 The procedure doesn’t fix presbyopia though; a vision issue that arises due to age.

-Our optometrist will use an excimer laser that reshapes the cornea, so light enters the eye and shines on the retina properly.
+Our eye doctor will use an excimer laser that reshapes the cornea, so light enters the eye and shines on the retina properly.
 Our optometrist will remove the epithelium, which is the thin outer layer of the cornea.

 During a LASIK procedure, the epithelium is lifted but not removed.
 With PRK surgery, the optometrist will remove the flap completely, and then it’ll regenerate itself.

-It takes our optometrist about 10 minutes per eye to conduct PRK surgery.
+It takes our eye doctor about 10 minutes per eye to conduct PRK surgery.